WalletConnect/walletconnect-docs/docs/javascript/sign/wallet-usage.md

 ## Migrating from v1.x

-We recommend you install v1 and v2 together for maximum compatibility.
-To support both versions without dependency conflicts, use the v1 version `@walletconnect/legacy-client@2.0.0-rc.0`.
+**We recommend you install v1 and v2 together for maximum compatibility.** If your wallet already uses `@walletconnect/client@1.x.x`, you should be able to add `@walletconnect/sign-client@2.x.x` without any issues.

+If you experience dependency clashes or you require both `@walletconnect/types@1.x.x` and `@walletconnect/types@2.x.x` in parallel in your wallet's top-level dependencies, please refer to the [`legacy` packages](https://github.com/WalletConnect/walletconnect-legacy/tree/main/packages) which were published explicitly for this purpose.

+In the above scenario, you would replace `@walletconnect/types@1.x.x` with `@walletconnect/legacy-types` and then install `@walletconnect/types@2.x.x`.

-For more information check our [migration guide](../../advanced/migrating-from-v1.0.md).
+For more information check our [migration guide](../../advanced/migrating-from-v1.0.md) and the [repository for `legacy` packages](https://github.com/WalletConnect/walletconnect-legacy).

 ## Initializing the client